maleksfaxi/LOGO_BRUTE_FORCE_BUNBLE/README.md

 For obvious reasons I did not add the fact of being able to put a list of IPs as a parameter.

-For a concrete example, read [this article](https://medium.com/@biero-llagas/hunt-and-bruteforce-plc-simens-logo-225bad0088db) which explains how to use this tool in a concrete case: the discovery of LOGO! in nature, followed by the brute force of a LOGO! on LAN in my local network.
+For a concrete example, read [this article](https://medium.com/@biero-llagas/hunt-and-bruteforce-plc-simens-logo-225bad0088db) which explains how to use this tool in a concrete case: the discovery of LOGO! in the wild internet.
+Followed by the brute force of a LOGO! on LAN in my local network.

 ### Requirments: